 - salt and ground pepper

-- 1 cup Israeli (pearl) couscous
+- 1 cup Israeli (pearl) couscous, wash and drain

 - 1 tablespoon olive oil